astropy/astropy-APEs/APE_Black_Formatting.rst

 strong division of opinions about automated code formatting is common and has been documented in other projects, for instance in `Django DEP-0008`_.

+Other projects, including NumPy and SciPy, have considered using Black for formatting (see e.g. `SciPy PR #14330
+<https://github.com/scipy/scipy/pull/14330>`_).
+Neither of those projects felt
+that auto-formatting with the current version of Black (circa 2022) was a good choice for their codebase, with particular emphasis on needing improvements in formatting of mathematical expressions.

 We do not expect unanimous agreement on this APE but do hope to demonstrate the value of Black for the collective needs of the community and Astropy Project.